mindiweik/learning-time/2020 README/20Q3-README.md

 Personal projects documenting things I am practicing from what I've recently learned and sharing my research findings in my quest to learn something new about programming each and every day!
 I mainly use a Macbook Pro and a Raspberry Pi 4 running Raspian.

+### July 16, 2020
+I spent time adding in some of the filler details I previously missed in the HTML document for the [CS50 Intro to Computer Science](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/) Homepage project.

+I also worked to fix up the CSS document to work on the more overall visuals like colors, background, and such.
+Prior work on the CSS document contained mainly just little details like the font and arrangement/layout elements.

+Here are some items I was having trouble with, but managed to figure out:
+- Two of my pages talking about my dogs individually had weird, extra spacing in the paragraphs.
+After looking through my code I realized my justify class added an additional padding around each of the entire paragraphs rather than just the sides which was what I initially intended so I incorporated padding-left and padding-right in the class to correct the error.
+- Once I edited the visuals to include some blue standard links were then difficult to see.
+For a previous project I remembered finding some info on editing the link options and used the multiple options for hover, visited, etc. from [w3schools](https://www.w3schools.com/css/css_link.asp).

+I was able to get this simple project to a place where it is acceptable for it being a simple project.
+I may come back to make it "prettier" but for now it is functional and minimalistic.
+The project can be found in the html-projects folder and the html and css documents as well as the photos I used are all within the homepage-cs50 folder.

 ### July 9, 2020
 Another day spent inputting information as well as images within the 4 html documents for the [CS50 Intro to Computer Science](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/) Homepage project.
 I spent some time working on some of the basic CSS elements I know I wanted to incorporate as well:
 - centered body